Validating the Montreal Cognitive Assessment for the Diagnosis of Mild Cognitive Impairment in Parkinson's Disease

 Baclofen GRS: The sponsor of this study has developed an investigational type of extended release Baclofen for MS patients with spasticity.
 This 21 week trial compares the treatment with Baclofene extended-release capsules versus down-titration to placebo in subjects stabilized on Baclofen ER with respect to efficacy of treatment of their spasticity, long-term efficacy over 12 weeks, and determination of a safety profile.
 Assessment of your spasticity is performed each visit.
 A daily diary is provided to document daytime and nighttime spasticity occurrences.
 The purpose of this study is to show that the extended release Baclofen, taken once each evening, will not only allow for more consistent control of spasms throughout the day and night, but possibly allow undisturbed sleep, and minimize the daytime sedation that is associated with Baclofen.
 (P.I.
 Elisabeth Lucassen, MD).

-PreferMS: This one year trial is open to enrollment for relapsing remitting MS subjects naive to treatment or treated with no more than one disease modifying therapy.
+PreferMS: This one year trial is CLOSED to enrollment for relapsing remitting MS subjects naive to treatment or treated with no more than one disease modifying therapy.
 Qualified subjects are randomized to either one of the injectable MS medications (Copaxone, Betaseron, Extavia, Rebif or Avonex), or to Gilenya.
 The purpose of this study is to evaluate the effectiveness of Gilenya versus the injectables by patient retention on treatment over 12 months.
 (P.I.
 Elisabeth Lucassen, MD).

 For more information on any of these Multiple Sclerosis trials, please contact Brenda Geiger, RN, BSN, CCRC, at 717-531-7591.